Pushpitha17/personal-site/public/static/Markdown/Purchase Order Management app.md

 The app has role based authentication and authorization for different user groups.
 It is built on MERN stack.
-It has functions of image upload , logging,internal user management and PDF generation.
+It has functions of image upload , logs and Email Notification,internal user management and PDF generation.

 Main Frontend Packages: